Degree of Honor Protective Association: History

+The Degree of Honor Protective Association Building in downtown St. Paul, Minnesota was built in 1961 and listed on the National Register of Historic Places in 2021.

 Membership

 In 1896 the Degree reportedly had 40,000 members.
 In 1923 it had grown to 80,015.

 According to the constitution that was operative in 1979, membership was open to any person of good moral character, who believed in a Supreme Being and was from sixteen to sixty-five years old.
 Applications for membership were voted on by the blackball system, with three black balls needed to reject a candidate.
 Non-insured social membership was also available.

 Organization

 The organization had a three level structure, with local lodges electing delegates to state conventions, which in turn elect delegates to the annual convention.
 In 1917, the national headquarters was moved to St. Paul, Minnesota, and bought the Schiffman Building for $150,000 in the early 1920s.

 By 1923 the group had 800 lodges spread throughout the country.
 Four Grand Lodges (state organizations), joined between 1920 and 1922 – Michigan, Iowa, Washington, and North Dakota.
 Independent groups remained in Massachusetts and Nebraska.

 A junior department was created in 1926 and soon the society admitted men, though its national officers were all women in 1979.
 The group had 120,000 members in 1967 and 86,000 members in 390 local lodges in 1979.

 In 2017, Degree of Honor merged with Catholic Financial Life and adopted its bylaws.